He told MPs today that the number of new infections is now declining by between two and four per cent every day.

 Tell us your lockdown experiences

 We want to hear about your experiences of health, social care and community support during the coronavirus crisis.

 Have you been able to get the information and help you need from local services?
 Have you used local support hubs or relied on friends and family?

-Please share your thoughts in our new survey - it takes 10 minutes and by taking part you will help improve our local NHS and care services for everybody.
+Please share your thoughts - it takes five minutes and by taking part you will help improve our local NHS and care services for everybody.